wwq5-code/FedU/README.md

 ### Running the experiments

-1. To run the BFU and BFU-SS on MNIST
+1. To run the IBFU and IBFU-SS on MNIST
 ```
 python /Federated_learning/BackdoorFedUnl/BackdoorFedAvg.py
 ```

 2. To run the BFU and BFU-SS on CIFAR10
 ```
-python /Federated_learning/BackdoorFedUnl/backdoorUnl_cifar/CIFAR_KLD_conve.py
+python /Federated_learning/BackdoorFedUnl/backdoorUnl_cifar/CIFAR10_3u_10e.py
 ```

-3. To run the HFU on MNIST
+3. To run our reproduced HFU on MNIST
 ```
 python /Federated_learning/Unl-subtract_hessian/backdoor_FedHessian.py
 ```

-4. To run the HFU on CIFAR
+4. To run our reproduced HFU on CIFAR
 ```
-python /Federated_learning/Unl-subtract_hessian/Hessian_backddor_CIFAR/cifar_hessian_u/backdoor_FedHessian_er01_cifar.py
+python /Federated_learning/Unl-subtract_hessian/Hessian_backddor_CIFAR/cifar_hessian_u/hessian_cifar_temp.py
 ```